-Economics 230a, Fall 2015 Lecture Note 1: Welfare Economics and the Role of Government
+Economics 230a, Fall 2016 Lecture Note 1: Welfare Economics and the Role of Government

-Public finance considers the role of government in the economy from both positive and normative perspectives.
-To understand this role, start with the two fundamental theorems of welfare economics.
+Public finance is the positive and normative analysis of government's role in the economy.
+To understand this role, let us start with the two fundamental theorems of welfare economics.

 The first fundamental theorem says that, under certain assumptions, all competitive equilibria are Pareto optimal.
 That is, they lie on the Pareto frontier that defines the set of possible allocations among individuals; on the frontier it is not possible to make someone better off without making someone else worse off.
+But Pareto optimality defines optimality in only a limited sense; it does not allow us, for example, to rank outcomes A and B in the figure.
+To do this, we need some mechanism for ranking allocations.